DIVISION III. PROPERTY DEVELOPMENT AND USE REGULATIONS

 C. That there are sufficient provisions to guarantee that the units will remain affordable for the required time period.

-D. If the density bonus is based all or in part on donation of land, a finding that all the requirements included in California Government Code Section 65915(g) have been met.
+D. If the density bonus is based all or in part on donation of land, a finding that all the requirements included in California’s Density Bonus Law, including but not limited to Government Code Section 65915, have been met.

-E. If the density bonus, concession, or incentive is based all or in part on the inclusion of a child care facility, a finding that all the requirements included in California Government Code Section 65915(h) have been met.
+E. If the density bonus, concession, or incentive is based all or in part on the inclusion of a child care facility, a finding that all the requirements included in California’s Density Bonus Law, including but not limited to Government Code Section 65915, have been met.

-F. If the concession or incentive includes mixed-use development, a finding that all the requirements included in California Government Code Section 65915(k)(2) have been met.
+F. If the concession or incentive includes mixed-use development, a finding that all the requirements included in California’s Density Bonus Law, including but not limited to Government Code Section 65915, have been met.

 G. If a waiver is requested, a finding that the development standards for which the waiver is requested would have the effect of physically precluding the construction of the housing development with the density bonus and incentives permitted.

-2. If the findings required by subsection (1) of this Section cannot be made, the City Council may deny an application for a concession, incentive, or waiver only if it makes 1 of the following written findings, supported by substantial evidence:
+2. If the findings required by subsection (1) of this Section cannot be made, the City Council may deny an application for a concession or incentive only if it makes 1 of the following written findings, supported by substantial evidence:

-B. The concession, incentive, or waiver would have a specific, adverse impact upon public health or safety or the physical environment or on real property listed in the California Register of Historic Resources, and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low and moderate income households.
-For the purpose of this subsection, “specific adverse impact” means a significant, quantifiable, direct, and unavoidable impact, based on objective, identified, written public health or safety standards, policies, or conditions as they existed on the date that the application for the development was deemed complete; or
+B. The concession or incentive would have a specific, adverse impact, as defined in Government Code paragraph (2) of subdivision (d) of Section 65589.5, upon public health and safety or on real property listed in the California Register of Historic Resources, and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without rendering the development unaffordable to low and moderate income households; or

-C. The concession, incentive, or waiver is contrary to State or Federal law.
+C. The waiver is contrary to State or Federal law.

 Sec.
 13-30.500 Height Limits.